Characterizations of canonically compactifiable graphs via intrinsic metrics and algebraic properties: Background

 Whenever $(X,b)$ is a graph and $m$ is a measure on $X$ (i.e. an additive function $\mathcal{P}(X)\rightarrow [0,\infty]$ induced by a node weight function $X\rightarrow (0,\infty)$), a pseudo metric $\sigma$ is called \emph{intrinsic with respect to the measure} $m$, if the inequality holds for all $x\in X$.

 Any graph $(X,b)$ comes with a metric $\varrho$ defined as

 Given this definition, it is easy to see that any function $f$ of bounded Dirichlet energy satisfies Indeed, the inequality is optimal; the definition of $\varrho$ gives that it is characterized by for any $C>0$.
-The metric $\varrho$ is tied to canonical compactifiability, as Theorem 4.3 in \cite{GHKLW} proves that a graph $(X,b)$ is canonically compactifiable if and only if it is bounded with respect to~$\varrho$, i.e. $\mathrm{diam}_\varrho (X) < \infty$.
-This will be used below. \begin{remarks} This metric is closely tied to the resistance metric $r$ by $\varrho^2 = r$ (it is shown that $r$ is a metric for locally finite graphs in \cite{GHKLW}, Theorem 3.19 and for general graphs in \cite{LSS}).
+The metric $\varrho$ is tied to canonical compactifiability, as Theorem~4.3 in \cite{GHKLW} proves that a connected graph $(X,b)$ is canonically compactifiable if and only if it is bounded with respect to~$\varrho$, i.e. $\mathrm{diam}_\varrho (X) < \infty$.
+This will be used below.

+\begin{remarks} This metric is closely tied to the resistance metric $r$ by $\varrho^2 = r$ (it is shown that $r$ is a metric for locally finite graphs in \cite{GHKLW}, Theorem 3.19 and for general graphs in \cite{LSS}).
 The metric is also related to intrinsic metrics (see Theorem 3.13 in \cite{GHKLW}). \end{remarks}

+\begin{remarks} Let us emphasize that our results do not assume local finiteness of the graph. \end{remarks}